 d) a personal statement explaining their interest in the major relative to their future academic and professional career interests.

 - All student portfolios will be reviewed by a committee comprised of sport management faculty prior to any final decision on acceptance is made.

 - Students may be required to complete an additional interview with department faculty.

 - Students will be notified in writing of their acceptance, their conditional acceptance or their rejection.
 Students who are not accepted may reapply in a future semester.

-- A declaration of interest to major does not guarantee acceptance for a student.
+- A declaration of interest in the SPMG major does not guarantee acceptance for a student.

-- Applications are reviewed in early September and early February prior to course registration for the upcoming semester.
+- Applications are reviewed in the fall (application deadline is Oct.
+1) and in the spring (application deadline is March 1) prior to course registration for the following semester.

 Requirements for Sport Management Majors Seeking a Bachelor of Arts